agent-indigo/spring-security-custom-demo/README.md

-# Spring Security Example
+# Spring Security Custom Demo

 ## Description

-Example of using Spring Security using Lombok and a custom JPA Entity for users.
+Spring Security demo using Lombok and a custom JPA Entity for users.